VincentDondain/xamarin-macios-wiki/iOS-Beta2/Foundation-iOS-Beta2.md

   Since this API returns an object, it may be easier to pair begins and ends.
 If the object is deallocated before the -endActivity: call, the activity will be automatically ended.

-@@ -218,7 +220,7 @@

-  You can use this opportunity to take corrective action in your application to help cool the system down.
-Work that could be done in the background or at opportunistic times should be using the Quality of Service levels in NSOperation or the NSBackgroundActivityScheduler API.

-- This notification is posted on the global dispatch queue.
-Register for it using the default notification center.
-The object associated with the notification is +[NSProcessInfo processInfo].
-+ This notification is posted on the global dispatch queue.
-Register for it using the default notification center.
-The object associated with the notification is NSProcessInfo.processInfo.
- */
- FOUNDATION_EXTERN NSNotificationName const NSProcessInfoThermalStateDidChangeNotification NS_AVAILABLE(10_10_3, NA);

 @@ -227,8 +229,14 @@

   When this notification is posted your application should attempt to reduce power usage by reducing potentially costly computation and other power using activities like network activity or keeping the screen on if the low power mode setting is enabled.